Campus Services & Resources

 Child Development Center

 The Child Development Center is a demonstration early childhood education facility for Keene State College students, practicing professionals, and children and their families.
 The Center strives to model best practices by offering nurturing environments where young children are encouraged to explore, to be creative, to cultivate positive relationships, to experience the joy of learning, and to develop a sense of community.
+During the academic year, the Child Development Center provides campus student employment through the Federal Student Worker Program.
 The Child Development Center accepts applications at any time from parents.
 Preference is given to current CDC families and Keene State College faculty, staff, and students.

 (Third floor, Elliot Center) Our philosophy at the Counseling Center is that a student’s personal growth and success is as important as their academic growth and success.
 As a resource to students, the Center offers a wide range of support services including evaluation, short-term individual and group counseling, consultation, off-campus referrals, psychiatric medication, a self-help resource library, and an after-hour emergency counselor hotline.
 Additionally, the Center provides a variety of services, such as small-group workshops and community-based programming, designed to prevent personal challenges and enhance the overall well-being of the members of our campus community.
 It is important to highlight that the Center has a strict confidentiality policy and will not release any information to the College or to any other person regarding our contact with a student without permission from the student except in a serious emergency.
 We look forward to supporting your success at the College.